M7Tro/chalk/README.md

 For some reason, I can't make it work.
 I can't make a successful request using the image from the frontend.

 What I am going to do right now is to make something simpler.
 I will let the user send a promp to the API and the image automatically loads onto the canvas.
 And then you can do various operations with it.

+There is a security error because I am insterting the image on canvas from the url send by API.
+Now I am trying to send the image from backend instead of a URL.
+But I am having problems.
+I do not understand the output I am getting from the API.